 Alternative Repayment Options

-If you’re dealing with financial hardship, consider deferment or forbearance.
-These options allow you to stop paying your federal student loans temporarily.
+If you’re facing financial hardship, consider deferment or forbearance.
+These options allow you to temporarily stop paying your federal student loans.
 Research these alternatives to understand how they could benefit your situation regarding balance and rate.

 • Pros: